 A VPN keeps your surfing private and secure.
 Virtual Private Networks protect you from man-in-the-middle attacks, stop advertisers from tracking you, and bypass censorship.
 In short, they make you invisible to threats and hackers.

 Surfshark is one of the most highly-rated VPN apps on the market.
 It’s effective and easy to use.
-We named it the winner of our Best VPN for Amazon Fire TV Stick roundup.
 The service offers apps for Mac, Windows, Linux, iOS, Android, Chrome, and Firefox.

 Like most VPNs, Surfshark’s cost is drastically reduced when you pay for it in advance.
 Paying for 12 months gets you a hefty discount, along with another 12 months totally free.
 That brings the monthly cost down to a very affordable $2.49 monthly, compared to $12.95 when you don’t pay upfront.
 Note that after the first two years, that cost will double to $4.98.